 1. Businesses that bet the farm

-In some industries, companies periodically have to make critically important decisions.
+In some industries, companies occasionally have to make critically important decisions.
 If the company makes the wrong choice, it will be dealt a crippling blow.
 This is terrible for a shareholder, because even if the company makes the right decision one month, it might fail to do so the next.
-There is no "three strikes and you're out" policy.
+There's no "three strikes and you're out" policy.
 One strike, and it's game over -- your money's gone.

 Consider Boeing's conundrum in the superjumbo jet market.
 Developing a new jet costs billions of dollars, which can be recouped only if the jet proves to be a huge success.
-Boeing's competition, Airbus, already has nearly 150 orders for its A380 superjumbo.
+Boeing's competition, Airbus, already has more than 160 orders for its A380 superjumbo.
 But Boeing's research shows that airlines are moving away from a hub-and-spoke model.
 Thus, Boeing is betting the farm against the superjumbo, opting instead to develop the 787, a smaller, long-range jet that it expects to better address the market's needs.
 But if Boeing's analysis is incorrect and the market moves toward the superjumbos, it will lose customers.
-Either way, it's a tough decision with potentially terrible consequences for Boeing.
+Either way, it's a tough decision, with potentially terrible consequences for Boeing.